didlix/racheljgraves.co.uk/cv.markdown

 ### Comic Relief
 _PHP Developer, June 2012 -- September 2012_

-As part of the special projects team, I:

 - Developed a private API to process users' donations and marketing preferences submitted on Comic Relief's websites.
 - Implemented a behavior driven development (BDD) and testing suite allowing the team to develop and test using user stories.
 Moreover
 - Advised our quality assurance, project manager and product owner on how to leverage the BDD methodology and produce higher quality user stories.

 ### Dachis Group
 _PHP Developer, September 2011 -- May 2012_

-Working with an exceptional team, I:

 - Delivered two bespoke 'social business platforms', one for Red Bull and another for the African Forum for Agricultural Advisory Services (AFAS).
 - Worked as lead developer, SCRUM master and managed all business analysis, user stories and the product backlog on AFAS.